 Anyone who says there is one and only one brand of dog food that is best for your dog, is lying.
 There are many options, some better than others, that you can get for an affordable price.

 If your dog does not like a certain diet, try another one.
 This is a very large industry, with many good choices available.
 By all means, if a prescription diet is recommended by your vet, try it.
 If your breeder, or someone you run across in a pet food store, tells you that you need to feed something, consider the source.
-If they haven’t spent, roughly, a half a million dollars on their education to give out unsolicited advice, don’t take it.
-Speaking on behalf of veterinarians, we generally recommend prescription diets, or high quality diets because we have seen their effectiveness.
-We are not getting kickbacks.
-We are hoping to make your pet healthy and happy, and to live longer.
+The gold standard on advice is to consult with a veterinary nutritionist.
+They exist, and I had the pleasure of hearing a lecture this very weekend.
+She and I are not getting kickbacks from any companies.
+She and I are in agreement that, companies with established products on the market, for years, with good quality control are safer than newer, potentially trendy diets, that haven’t stood the test of time to determine whether or not they are on my list of recommended diets.
+We, as a profession, are hoping to make your pet healthy and happy, and to live longer.
 This, in turn, makes you happy, which makes us happy….

 6. If your dog is overweight, try to resolve it before worrying about corn and byproduct meal content of the diet.